Tuning competition between charge order and superconductivity in the square-lattice $t$-$t'$-$J$ model: Model and method

 We consider a large Hubbard repulsive interaction $U/t = 12$ and the parameter regime with a small ratio of either $V/U$ or $J_P / U$ (see the parameter range in Fig.~\ref{Pha_Dia}).
 In such cases, the Mott physics should persist, and we apply the Gutzwiller projection to derive the effective $t$-$J$ type models with the no-double-occupancy constraint.
 The models Eq.~\eqref{eq:HHM} and Eq.~\eqref{eq:HSSHM} can be simplified as~\cite{Sankar_2014,Krishanu_PLA_2019}

 and~\cite{Gunnarsson_2004_1,Gunnarsson_2004_2}

 respectively.
 While the $V$ term enhances the density attraction in Eq.~\eqref{HtJ1}, the $J_P$ coupling in Eq.~\eqref{HtJ2} contributes a larger spin exchange and a repulsive density interaction.
 In our study, we also tune the ratio of $t'/t$.
 We choose $J=1.0$ as the energy unit and set $t/J= 3.0$ to mimic a strong Hubbard repulsion $U/t=12$~\cite{Misumi_PRB_2017}.
 We use DMRG~\cite{White_PRL_1992} to simulate the ground state of the systems.
 The length and width of the lattice are denoted as $L_x$ and $L_y$, giving the total site number $N = L_x \times L_y$.
 The doping ratio $\delta$ is defined as $\delta = N_h / N$, where $N_h$ is the number of doped holes.
 We consider the cylinder geometry with the open and periodic boundary conditions along the axial ($x$) and circumference ($y$) directions, respectively.
 We study the six-leg ($L_y = 6$) system and focus on the parameter regime $0\le t'/t \le 0.3$ at $\delta=1/12$.
+In most cases of simulations, we choose $L_x = 48$, which can match the CDW wave vectors of the different phases and is long enough to accurately analyze the decay behavior of correlation functions in real space.
+We have also carefully examined different system lengths for cross-check, such as $L_{x} = 24, 36, 48, 56, 64$, which give consistent results.
 We implement the spin rotational ${\rm SU(2)}$~\cite{I.P.McCulloch_2002} and charge ${\rm U(1)}$ symmetries, and keep the bond dimensions of $\rm SU(2)$ multiplets up to $D = 12000$ in most cases.
 For some parameter points, we further increase the bond dimensions to $D = 15000$, which gives accurate results with the truncation error less than $1.7 \times 10^{-6}$.
 In our DMRG calculations for these two systems, we find the bond dimension $D = 6000$ can obtain the qualitatively correct ground state, thus for more DMRG testing shown in the Appendix we use $D = 6000$.